RHuebsch13/Izzit-Dictionary-/README.md

 4. Searching with the search bar and if no results were found, there was no message to communicate this to the user.
 A message has been installed that tells the user that "No results found".

-5. No cancel button when the edit term function is used.
+5. No cancel button when the edit/add term function is used.
+These have been added.

 6. If invalid details are entered when the user is loggin in, there is no message to explain why the log in failed.
+A message to notify the user has been added.

 # 5. Deployment
 Project Creation